Hasan-Jawaheri/brainbowl/README.md

   From a terminal go to the brainbowl directory and type: `google-chrome --disable-web-security index.html`
 #### On Windows:
   From the command line go to the brainbowl directory and type: `"C:\Program Files\Google\Chrome\Application\chrome.exe" --args --disable-web-security index.html`.
 Replace the path to chrome.exe as appropriate.

+## Acknowledgements
+  Thanks to fun-liquid (https://github.com/skeeto/fun-liquid) for providing the base source code for the project.